Create the marker

 Create a marker - (Marker Tool)

-Select the colors for the fill area and the border
+Select the colours for the fill area and the border

-- In the top toolbar, select the Fill Color Picker by clicking the Circle/Bucket Icon displaying the tooltip: "Change fills.
+- In the top toolbar, select the Fill Colour Picker by clicking the Circle/Bucket Icon displaying the tooltip: "Change fills.
 Fill connected lines".

 There are 2 options for this step:

-Type the Hex Color Code into the field.
+Type the Hex Colour Code into the field.

-- Click on the "White+Color" field to choose how much white is mixed with color.
+- Click on the "White+Colour" field to choose how much white is mixed with colour.

-- (Optional) Click on the Shade Bar to choose how much gray or black is mixed with the "White+Color".
+- (Optional) Click on the Shade Bar to choose how much gray or black is mixed with the "White+Colour".

-Type in the "Opacity" value to choose the non-transparency percentage of the final color.
+Type in the "Opacity" value to choose the non-transparency percentage of the final colour.